Throughout this documentation site we have extensively used drivers. The DOM Driver has been the most common one, but also the HTTP driver was used.

 What are drivers and when should you use them?
 When should you create your own driver, and how do they work?
 These are a few questions we will address in this chapter.

-doSomething(), it should be contained in a driver.
+doSomething() which returns nothing, it should be contained in a driver.

 Let’s study what drivers do by analyzing the most common one: the DOM Driver.

 Why the name "driver"?

 In Haskell 1.0 Stream I/O, similar in nature to Cycle.js, there is a cyclic interaction between the program’s

 osfunction.
 In operating systems, drivers are software interfaces to use some hardware devices, which incur side effects in the external world.

 The DOM Driver is the most important and most common driver in Cycle.js.
 When building interactive web apps, it is probably the most important tool in Cycle.js.
 In fact, while Cycle Run function is only about 200 lines of code, Cycle DOM is at least 4 times larger.